 Electronic cigarettes (e-cigarettes) are battery operated devices that heat a liquid (called ‘e-liquid’) to produce a vapour that users inhale.
 Although their composition varies, e-liquids typically contain a range of chemicals, which may include nicotine.

-E-cigarettes are a topic of contention, with experts disagreeing about their safety and whether they can minimise harm to smokers or help them to quit smoking all together.
-Concerns have also been raised about the potential for e-cigarettes to undermine existing tobacco-control measures, by renormalising smoking, or providing young people with an alternative entryway into nicotine addiction and tobacco cigarette smoking.
+E-cigarettes are a topic of contention, with stakeholders holding a range of views about their safety and whether they can minimise harm to smokers or help them to quit smoking altogether.
+International evidence is emerging of a possible link between the use of e-cigarettes and lung disease1.
+Concerns have also been raised about the potential for e-cigarettes to undermine existing tobacco-control measures, by renormalising smoking, or providing young people with an alternative entryway into nicotine addiction and tobacco cigarette smoking2.

-The NHMRC CEO has issued a statement on e-cigarettes to help consumers and policy-makers to understand the current evidence for their safety and efficacy.
+On 3 April 2017, the NHMRC CEO issued a statement on e-cigarettes to help consumers and policy-makers understand the current evidence for their safety and efficacy.

-It concluded that there is currently insufficient evidence to support claims that electronic cigarettes are safe, and further research is needed to enable the long-term safety, quality and efficacy of e-cigarettes to be assessed.
+It concluded that there is currently insufficient evidence to support claims that e-cigarettes are safe, and further research is needed to enable the long-term safety, quality and efficacy of e-cigarettes to be assessed.

 NHMRC funded research

-NHMRC has funded 9 grants, committing over $8.3 million for research into e‑cigarettes to investigate the:
+Since 2011, NHMRC has funded 14 grants, committing over $12.6 million for research into e-cigarettes to investigate the: